AlexanderKopyl/symphony-cms/README.md

 # symphony-cms

-This example uses **Symfony 7.3**, the latest minor version at the time of writing.
-It demonstrates Onion architecture with Domain, Application, Infrastructure and Controller layers.
+This example uses **Symfony 7.3** and demonstrates Onion architecture with Domain, Application, Infrastructure and Controller layers.
+Doctrine ORM stores `Article` and `User` entities in a SQLite database.

 ## Structure